-Proceedings were issued against the Mayday University Hospital in May 2014.
+Proceedings were issued against the Mayday University Hospital.
 The Defence denied liability in its entirety.
-However, the Defence accepted that had JNW been born 6 minutes earlier he would have been born unharmed.
+However, the Defence accepted that had JNW been born six minutes earlier he would have been born unharmed.

 In the meantime, JNW was growing and was very mobile.
 He had a lot of dystonic movements.
 He could move very well at home although he had very significant difficulties when outside.
 He also had behavioural problems.
 He was very strong-willed, determined and motivated.

-On 22 July 2016 the case came to Court when the Judge, His Honour Judge Gore, approved a settlement including a substantial lump sum of £3.5million and periodical payments to cover the cost of caring for JNW for his whole lifetime.
+The case came to Court where His Honour Judge Gore, approved a settlement including a substantial lump sum of £3.5million and periodical payments to cover the cost of caring for JNW for his whole lifetime.
 Although liability was never formally admitted by the Defendant, the settlement provides sufficient funds for JNW so that he can maximise his potential.

 Indeed, shortly after the settlement the Claimant's family moved into much more suitable accommodation using funds from the case.